sbt/website/src/reference/00-Getting-Started/01-Setup/c.md

 ![Ubuntu Software & Updates Screenshot](files/ubuntu-sources.png "Ubuntu Software & Updates Screenshot")

 **Note**: There's been reports about SSL error using Ubuntu: `Server access Error: java.lang.RuntimeException: Unexpected error: java.security.InvalidAlgorithmParameterException: the trustAnchors parameter must be non-empty url=https://repo1.maven.org/maven2/org/scala-sbt/sbt/1.1.0/sbt-1.1.0.pom`, which apparently stems from OpenJDK 9 using PKCS12 format for `/etc/ssl/certs/java/cacerts` [cert-bug][cert-bug].
 According to <https://stackoverflow.com/a/50103533/3827> it is fixed in Ubuntu Cosmic (18.10), but Ubuntu Bionic LTS (18.04) is still waiting for a release.
-See the answer for a woraround.
+See the answer for a workaround.

 **Note**: `sudo apt-key adv --keyserver hkps://keyserver.ubuntu.com:443 --recv 2EE0EA64E40A89B84B2DF73499E82A75642AC823` may not work on Ubuntu Bionic LTS (18.04) since it's using a buggy GnuPG, so we are advising to use web API to download the public key in the above.